Android Assistant

 This problem will be fixed in 5G.
 Thanks to the small cell technology, 5G provides more cell density and enhances network capacity.
 It can eliminate network congestion, allowing more users to connect at the same time.
 It can be intelligently transmitted to every device with high precision.
 This accuracy reduces noise in 5G, making it easier to connect many devices.

-With 5G, networks will be denser, which means they can support more users and connected devices, thereby increasing mobile devices and connection capacity.
+With 5G, networks will be denser, which means they can support more users and connected devices, thereby increasing mobile device and connection capacity.
 In this way, we can easily open web pages or Instagram in crowded concerts or stadiums.

 Latency is also a key differentiating factor between 4G and 5G.
 So what exactly is it?
 Latency is the time that elapses from when the device sends the information to when the receiver can use it.
 Because of the physical distance between your device and the server, all Internet connections will inevitably experience a small amount of delay.